 Protect Against Malware & Ransomware

-You can send suspicious emails and URLs to void@malware.com.br or set up a spam trap.
+You can also send suspicious emails and URLs to void@malware.com.br or set up a spam trap.
 All submissions are verified hourly and any new malicious URLs will be added immediately.
 A single submission could help protect thousands of users!

 “ClamAV is an open source ant-virus engine for detecting trojans, viruses, malware & other malicious threats.”